 Recycling and container returns help Marrickville students think like scientists

 At Marrickville Public School sustainability is part of everyday life.
 There are extensive school gardens with herbs, vegetables, native plants and bush food.
-To help fund the garden and other environmental activities the school’s Parents and Citizens Association (P&C) utilises a range of fundraising initiatives including Return and Earn.
+To help fund the garden and other activities focused on the environment the school’s Parents and Citizens Association (P&C) utilises a range of fundraising initiatives including Return and Earn.

 Science teacher Grace Ludemann teaches students from Kindergarten to Grade 6 about the natural world.
 “Everything we do is about the fundamentals of science,” she says, with the children learning how to think and write like a scientist.
 “The lessons tie in to global warming, but how this is something they can control.
 The understanding that they can make a difference to the environment will keep them fuelled for the more complex tasks they will face in the future,” she explains.